Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Assumptions-and-Evaluation.md

 ```

 ## Wrap Up
 Thus concludes our whirlwind tour of Linear Regression.
 By no means did we cover everything.
-We didn't talk about QQ-plots or Maximum Likelihood Estimation and how it drives Ordinary Least Squares.
+We didn't talk about Q-Q plots or Maximum Likelihood Estimation and how it drives Ordinary Least Squares.
 However, this post and the two prior should give you a deep enough fluency to build models effectively, to know when things go wrong, to know what those things are, and what to do about them.

-I hope you found this series helpful and please let me know if you found any errors along the way.
-I tried my best to catch them all but inevitably a few tend to fly under the radar, so to speak.
+I hope you found this series helpful.
+And if you found errata, please let me know.